Amatus Sami-Karim Pictures: Mahershala Ali’s Wife In Spotlight After Oscar Win

-Amatus Sami-Karim may be home tending to her newborn baby, but Mahershala Ali’s wife is one of the biggest winners on Academy Awards night after her husband’s groundbreaking victory.
+Amatus Sami-Karim may be home tending to her newborn baby, but Mahershala Ali’s wife is one of the biggest winners on Academy Awards night after her husband’s groundbreaking win.

 Ali took home the Oscar for Best Supporting Actor for his role in Moonlight, becoming the first Muslim actor ever to win the award.
-It was a watershed moment for the award show, which had battled allegations that it had too few nominees of color.
-But Ali’s moment was also shared with his wife, who just days ago gave birth to the couple’s daughter.
+But his moment was shared with his wife, who just days ago gave birth to the couple’s daughter.

 In his acceptance speech, Mahershala Ali made sure to give his wife credit for all the work she did during the Hollywood awards season, which USA Today noted place during her third trimester.